osuosl/ganeti_webmgr/README.rst

 Compatibility
 =============

-For a list of versions, and browsers supported by |gwm| check our compatibility_ documentation.
+For a list of versions and browsers supported by |gwm| check our compatibility_ documentation.

 Dependencies